 - Have completed high school (or earned a high school equivalency credential)

-- Enrolled in eligible program in Fall 2021
+- Enrolled in eligible program in the upcoming fall semester

 - Exhibit a strong commitment to pursue and complete a career or technical program (up to 2 years) at an accredited non-profit post-secondary institution in the United States